jeswheel/haitipkg/README.md

 ## TODO:

+- [ ] Make project_from_filtering compatable with spatPomp/panelPomp models.
 - [ ] Always check/update function documentation.
 - [ ] Fix package dependencies:
   - [ ] Make sure that the package depends on `pomp`, but possibly also `panelPomp`, and `spatPomp`.